salujajaskeerat/ELP305-TribeD-documentation/index.md

 4. Cut-off Wind Speed = 1.2 m/s

 ( The above calculations were done using a tool that we built called Wind-Box.
 The source code is available [here](https://github.com/STK101/WindEnergy_Toolbox_Tribe-D))
-(For formulas used see Appendix 13.2.)
+(For formulas used, see Appendix 13.2.)

 - Command Line Interface of Wind Box
 !["Wind-Box"](./Images/Wind%20Box.png "Wind-Box")